swift-server/swift-aws-lambda-runtime/readme.md

  // In this example we are receiving an SQS Event, with no response (Void).
  @main
  struct MyLambda: SimpleLambdaHandler {
-     // In this example we are receiving and responding with `Codable`. func handle(_ event: SQS.Event, context: LambdaContext) async throws -> Void {
+     // In this example we are receiving a SQS Event, with no response (Void). func handle(_ event: SQS.Event, context: LambdaContext) async throws -> Void {
          ...
      }